In the immigration debate, one picture powers thousands of tweets

 Photo evidence

-It's not the first time that an image of a child in distress has garnered global attention.
+It isn't the first time an image of a child in distress has garnered global attention.
 One of the most notable examples was the disturbing 1972 photo by photographer Nick Ut of Vietnamese children running from a napalm bombing.
 At the center of the photo was a young girl named Phan Thị Kim Phúc, whose clothes had been burned off her body.
 Ut won a Pulitzer Prize for spot news photography, and the photo helped shape public perception of the Vietnam War.

 On the photo's 40th anniversary, NPR described the image as one that "transcended the divisive debate about the rights and wrongs of the Vietnam War and crystallized the barbarity of war."